-Based on the previous experience with the development and approval for CMPs at East of Sha Chau for use as a confined disposal facility for contaminated mud, monitoring of the dispersion of uncapped sediments during major storm events, such as typhoons of signal 8 or higher, is an important objective of the study.
+Based on the previous experience with the development and approval for CMPs at ESC for use as a confined disposal facility for contaminated mud, monitoring of the dispersion of uncapped sediments during major storm events, such as typhoons of Signal Number 8 or higher, is an important objective of the study.
 It is therefore considered necessary to include this post-storm monitoring as part of the EM&A programme for the mud disposal facility.

 The post-storm monitoring programme will mobilise within one week of a major storm event (Typhoon Signal Number 8 or above) in order to determine whether the pits retain disposed sediments during storms and whether there are any detectable changes in sediment quality adjacent to the pits.
 Sediment samples will be collected within one week of a major storm at stations of the cumulative impact sediment quality monitoring programme (Section 4.4.3).
-Locations of the sampling stations are depended on the location of the active pit; when CMP IVc is active for disposal operations sediment samples will be taken from sampling stations illustrated in Figure 4.2 while stations shown in Figure 4.4 will be monitored if CMP V is the active pit.
+Locations of the sampling stations are depended on the location of the active pit; when CMP V is active for disposal operations sediment samples will be taken from sampling stations illustrated in Figure 4.2.
 Only inorganic contaminants and particle size distribution (organic contaminants are not measured as inorganics can provide a more cost-effective indicator of any sediment quality change) will be analysed in the storm assessment.